Can I Refinance a Home Equity Loan?

 Pros And Cons Of Refinancing Your Home Equity Loan

-As with any real estate transaction, refinancing a home equity loan can come with advantages and disadvantages:
+As with any real estate transaction, refinancing a home equity loan has advantages and disadvantages:

 - Opportunity to capitalize on lower interest rates

-- Chance to transition from adjustable-rate to fixed interest-rate loan
+- Opportunity to transition from adjustable-rate to a fixed-rate mortgage

-- Can help you obtain more working capital for home improvements and other projects
+- Opportunity to gain more working capital for home improvement and other projects

-- Offers a means to adjust monthly payments and repayment terms
+- Opportunity to lower monthly payments and adjust repayment terms

-- Takes additional time and expense to obtain, and is backed by your property
+- Takes time and money to obtain and is secured by your home

-- Requires homeowners to assume additional risk and additional payments
+- Homeowners assume additional risks and additional payments

-- May obligate you for a longer payment term period
+- May obligate homeowners to a longer payment term

 How To Refinance A Home Equity Loan

-Note that refinancing a home equity loan is similar in process to obtaining a mortgage, in that you will need to provide detailed financial documentation ranging from tax returns to pay stubs and home records.
-In addition, it also helps to have a higher credit score and more favorable debt-to-income (DTI) ratio if you want to get the best rates when seeking to refinance your HELOC or home equity loan.
+Refinancing a home equity loan is similar to obtaining a mortgage.
+Like the mortgage application process, you’ll provide detailed financial documentation, including tax returns and pay stubs, and information about the home and any related paperwork.
+It helps to have a higher credit score and a favorable debt-to-income ratio (DTI) to get the best interest rates on a home equity loan refinance.

-In order to refinance a home equity loan, you’ll need to guarantee the transaction with your property and have built up a minimum amount of equity in your home.
-Your lender will consider any and all loans and mortgages that you have currently taken out against the property.
-The majority of financial lending institutions will require you to have a combined loan-to-value ratio (LTV) of under 85%.
-In other words, the sum of all your current outstanding mortgage balances cannot represent more than 85% of your home’s total current value.
+To refinance a home equity loan, you must guarantee the transaction with your property and have enough equity in your home.
+Your lender will consider all loans and mortgages taken out against the property.
+Most lenders will require a combined loan-to-value ratio (LTV) under 90%.
+In other words, your total outstanding mortgage balances can’t exceed 90% of your home’s total value.

 The Bottom Line

-If a cash-out refinance makes more sense for you, contact the Home Loan Experts with Rocket Mortgage.
+If a cash-out refinance makes sense for your needs, speak with a Home Loan Expert today at Rocket Mortgage®.